mozilla/cargo-vet/book/src/how-vetting-works.md

 If verification fails, an error is generated, along with a list of any versions of the same crate that would have passed verification.
 These can be used as inputs to `cargo vet diff`.

-If any entries in `unaudited.toml` are superfluous — i.e. verification would succed without them — a warning is generated so that the list can be pared down.
+If any entries in `unaudited` are superfluous — i.e. verification would succed without them — a warning is generated so that the list can be pared down.